 Gunman blasted through door, lingered for almost 30 minutes

-SANTA FE, Texas – The suspect in the Texas school shooting began his attack by firing a shotgun blast through an art classroom door, sending panicked students to the entryway to block him from getting inside, witnesses said Saturday.
+SANTA FE, Texas – The suspect in the Texas school shooting began his attack by firing a shotgun blast through an art classroom door, sending panicked students to the entryway to block him from getting inside, witnesses said.

 Dmitrios Pagourtzis fired again through the wooden part of the door and fatally hit a student in the chest.
 He then lingered for nearly 30 minutes in a warren of four rooms, killing seven more students and two teachers before exchanging gunfire with police and surrendering, officials said.

-Freshman Abel San Miguel saw his friend Chris Stone killed at the door and got grazed in the stomach by another volley of shots.
+Freshman Abel San Miguel saw his friend Chris Stone killed at the door.
+San Miguel got grazed in the stomach by another volley of shots.
 He and others survived by playing dead.

 "We were on the ground, all piled up in random positions," he said.